solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   [General Azure Networking Best Practices]

-    -   Determine IP addressing & subnetting
+    -   Determine IP addressing and subnetting.
-    -   Determine DNS setup and whether forwarders are needed
+    -   Determine DNS setup and whether forwarders are needed.
-    -   Employ tools like network security groups to secure traffic within and between subnets
+    -   Employ tools like network security groups to secure traffic within and between subnets.

 ## Security

-Moving to cloud-based services doesn't mean the entire internet will have access to it at all times.
+Moving to cloud-based services does not mean the entire Internet will have access to it at all times.
 Azure provides best-in-class security that ensures data workloads are continually protected from bad actors and rogue programs.
 Additionally, Azure provides several certifications that ensure your resources are compliant with local and industry regulations, an important factor for many organizations today.

-In today's geopolitical environment, organizations must take proactive security measures to protect their workloads.
+Organizations must take proactive security measures to protect their workloads in today's geopolitical environment.
 Azure simplifies many of these complex tasks and requirements through the various security and compliance resources provided out of the box.
 This section will focus on many of these tools.

 ### Encryption

-Azure Database for MySQL offers various encryption features including encryption for data, backups, and temporary files created during query execution.
+Azure Database for MySQL offers various encryption features, including encryption for data, backups, and temporary files created during query execution.